So you couldn’t attend any protests last year. Now what?

 Share what you know with everyone.

 Don’t pretend to be “woke”.
 It weakens the movement.
-Instead when in doubt, simply ask.
+Instead when in doubt, do your research.

 Finally, don’t be a bigot.
 A friend of mine recollects how happy a cab driver was when my friend didn’t cancel the ride after reading the cabbie's ‘name’.
 So don’t go about pasting slogans online in support of minority communities, if you’re the one who pulls such stunts in real life.